MaybeShewill-CV/mortred_model_server/README.md

 Before proceeding further with this document, make sure you have the following prerequisites

-1.Make sure you have CUDA&GPU&Driver rightly installed.
+**1.** Make sure you have CUDA&GPU&Driver rightly installed.
 You may refer to [this](https://developer.nvidia.com/cuda-toolkit) to install them

-2.Make sure you have MNN installed.
+**2.** Make sure you have MNN installed.
 For install instruction you may find some help [here](https://www.yuque.com/mnn/en/build_linux).
 MNN-2.0.0's cuda backend was not supported for now.
 You'd better use MNN-1.2.0 release version to have both cpu and cuda computation backend.
 The bugs in MNN-2.0.0 remained here will be fixed as soon as possible

-3.Make sure you have WORKFLOW installed.
+**3.** Make sure you have WORKFLOW installed.
 For install instruction you may find some help [here](https://github.com/sogou/workflow)

-4.Make sure you have OPENCV installed.
+**4.** Make sure you have OPENCV installed.
 For install instruction you may find some help [here](https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html)

-5.Make sure your GCC tookit support cpp-11
+**5.** Make sure your GCC tookit support cpp-11

 After all prerequisites are settled down you may start to build the mortred ai server frame work.